mnot/I-D/safe-hint/draft.md

 Vary: Prefer
 ~~~

-Note that the Vary response header needs to be sent if cacheable responses
+Note that the Vary response header needs to be sent if the response is
-associated with the resource might change depending on the value of the
+cacheable and might change depending on the value of the "Prefer" header.
+This
-"Prefer" header.
-This is not only true for those responses that are "safe",
+is not only true for those responses that are "safe", but also the default
-but also the default "unsafe" response.
+"unsafe" response.

 See {{RFC7234}} Section 4.1 for more information the interaction between Vary
 and Web caching.